ympbyc/castorocauda/README.md

 Castorocauda is a descendent of [WebFUI](http://d3j5vwomefv46c.cloudfront.net/photos/large/795746565.jpg) -  a client side web application framework that free us from manual DOM mutation and the scattering of local state.
 Castorocauda inherits from WebFUI the State->EDN->DOM mechanics with improvements that keep DOM mutation at minimum.
 Castorocauda dropped the dom-watching plugin mechanics and delegated their roles to FRP streams called timelines.

 Castorocauda is purposely not a framework.
 It is a library, a collection of composable functions.
 Unlike WebFUI, apps created using Castotocauda don't need to be singletons.
+You could freely mix Castorocauda with other libraries such as core.async.

 Castorocauda is at this stage experimental.
 No API is fixed.